EnzoMoser/sway_de/README.md

 ## Prerequisites
 **WARNING!
 You must backup your files yourself!!!** This script does **not** backup on your behalf.

-Make sure you have the packages from '''package-list.txt'''.
+Make sure you have the packages from ```package-list.txt```.
 The install script will automatically install them if you use Arch.
 Otherwise, find the equivalent package for your distro and install manually before running the script.

 ## Install
 Run install.sh